Wind-WindKids/winding/samples/sophieandwind/winter.md

 And in time, she could land the little eGull, gently, on the centerline, every time.

+@background: blue sky, a few cloud wisps

 --
-christmas_day: page, text, centered
+christmas_day: page, text, portrait-oriented
 --
+The days flew by, and soon it was Christmas.

-The winter camp parties were fun, with music and dancing, Christmas lights and decorations.
-The camp friends were nice, and Sophie felt happy.
+The winter camp parties were fun, with music and games, the camp friends were nice, and Sophie felt happy.

 But Christmas Day was not the same.
 The sun had just risen in California when she called her family —